If it's a record or a tape and I can play it - it's suitable.

 normally recoverable with any degree of accuracy.
 Having said that - listenable

-results are possible with care and time.
+results are often possible with care and time.
 Useful when a recording is only

 very sporadically distorted in this way.
 Can be expensive.